 Haitian Style Fried Fish (Fried Red Snapper)

-This style of fried fish is marinated in the flavorful goodness called Haitian Epis and deep fried to perfection.
+This style of fried fish is marinated in the flavorful goodness called Haitian Epis and deep-fried to perfection.

-Red snapper is our preferred fish due to its mild taste and of course it is extremely meaty.
+Red snapper is our preferred fish due to its mild taste and of course, it is extremely meaty.

-Even if you aren’t a fan of fish, this mild fish taste and slightly sweet in flavor paired with the Haitian epis is sure to surprise your taste buds.
+Even if you aren’t a fan of fish, this mild fish taste and slightly sweet flavor paired with the Haitian epis is sure to surprise your taste buds.

-One a positive note, red snapper is also a good source of protein and omega-3s.
+On a positive note, red snapper is also a good source of protein and omega-3s.

 Celebrating flag day is a ceremonial process that comes with an abundance of joy throughout the country.